-Breathing air quality products according to Occupational Safety and Health Standards OSHA 1910 “In any workplace where respirators are necessary to protect the health of the employee or whenever respirators are required by the employer, the employer shall establish and implement a written respiratory protection program with worksite-specific measures”.
-Part of that program is to periodically test the compressed air quality to OSHA Grade D. Compressed air for breathing can be used in a variety of different applications including automotive paint booths, welding, sandblasting, aircraft manufacturers, chemical plants, or general industry.
+Breathing air products according to Occupational Safety and Health Standards OSHA 1910 “In any workplace where respirators are necessary to protect the health of the employee or whenever respirators are required by the employer, the employer shall establish and implement a written respiratory protection program with worksite-specific measures”.
+Part of that program is to periodically test the compressed air quality.
+Compressed air for breathing can be used in a variety of different applications including automotive paint booths, welding, sandblasting, aircraft manufacturers, chemical plants, or general industry.

 View an example of our Laboratory Report.

 Since each company has unique respiratory requirements; we can assist you with the correct testing equipment to meet your specific needs for compressed breathing air analysis.
-We can also assist you with setting up a custom compressed air quality program for your company for Grade D, OSHA or other compressed air quality standards.
+We can also assist you with setting up a custom compressed air quality program for your company for Grade D, OSHA, NFPA 1989 or other air quality standards.
 TRI recommends developing a routine compressed air quality program that is repeatable for verification and compliance with OSHA and cGMP.